 Casting: Jordan Thaler/Heidi Griffiths

-Attended by Jordan Thaler, Heidi Griffiths, or Chalin Tulyathan (TBD) and a TBD member of the music team.
+Attended by Jordan Thaler, Heidi Griffiths, or Chalin Tulyathan (TBD).

 First Rehearsal: 1/6/20

 Pursuant to the terms of a concession made to this employer's agreement, the employer has agreed that any Equity member who attends this call will have an opportunity to be seen.